menu

 Unlike some cities, White Bird isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in White Bird are a mix of both white- and blue-collar jobs.
 Overall, White Bird is a city of professionals, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in White Bird who work in community and social services (40.00%), healthcare (30.00%), and office and administrative support (0.00%).

-A relatively large number of people in White Bird telecommute to their jobs.
-Overall, about 40.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 40.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Overall, White Bird’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+White Bird’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, White Bird is worth considering.

-Being a small city, White Bird does not have a public transit system used by locals to get to and from work.
+White Bird is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics